pulp/pulp-cli/README.md

 1. After your PR is merged, pull the latest changes from develop
 1. Now tag your release commit (e.g. `git tag 0.1.0`) and push to pulp/pulp-cli
 1. Monitor the build job and then check PyPI to make sure the package has been uploaded
-1. Go into plan.io and set CLI issues to `CLOSED - CURRENT RELEASE`
 1. Send an email to pulp-list and pulp-dev to announce the release